 The Stansport portable camp toilet is essentially a toilet seat over a 5-gallon bucket, with the option to add a plastic bag under the seat.

-The plastic bag will allow you to clean up after yourself much more easily, but it'll reduce the eco-friendly options you have when it comes to disposing of the waste.
+The plastic bag will allow you to clean up after yourself much more quickly, but it'll reduce the eco-friendly options you have when it comes to disposing of the waste.

 On the other hand, keeping the bucket as-is will mean throwing out the contents and cleaning the bucket immediately; otherwise, things will start to get malodorous.

-Another choice for anyone that needs a toilet while on the move is the Thetford porta potty.
+The Thetford porta potty is another choice for anyone who needs a toilet while on the move.

-This is an inexpensive option that's easy to transport and has a 4-gallon water tank that’ll allow you to easily flush the contents of the upper section into the bin at the bottom.
+The Thetford is an inexpensive option that's easy to transport and has a 4-gallon water tank that allows you to flush the contents of the upper section into the bin at the bottom.

 Setting up your off-grid toilet can be a bit of a pain, especially if you're new to this whole eco-friendly lifestyle.